Short Term Health and Fixed Benefit Plans

 There has been efforts made to remove the individual mandate from the ACA to give people more options and choices but the ACA is still on the books.

-ACA plans are also known as Marketplace plans.
+ACA compliant plans are also known as (on or off) Marketplace plans.
 On Marketplace plans means plans that have part of the premium and/or copayments subsidized by the government.
 Off Marketplace plans are the same plans but they are not subsidized by the government.

 Depending on your income you may be eligible for a help with your monthly plan premium.
 In some cases you may also receive help with your deductibles and copayments too.

-Healthcare dot gov is the site you would visit to see if you qualify or not.
+To apply for these plans go to www.healthcare.gov this is also the site you would visit to see if you qualify or not for a subsidy.

 Short Term Health plans are another path you can take.
 These plans are not ACA compliant so you need to be aware of that up front.